Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion

 We introduce the Continual Deep Q-Network (DQN) Expansion (CDE) approach, a novel method designed to adaptively construct Q-function subspaces for continual reinforcement learning.
 Our approach facilitates sequential task learning by an agent.
 The pseudo-code is provided in Algorithm \ref{algo}.

 The CDE algorithm generates a sequence of subspaces, denoted as $\Theta_1, \ldots, \Theta_N$, each corresponding to a new change in the agent's environment.
 The dynamic expansion process involves the integration of new anchors $\theta$ function, defined by a neural network.
 A new anchor is added only if it demonstrates a superior performance over the previous anchors within the existing subspace, ensuring sublinear expansion of the number of anchors.
-Our expansion is limited to exactly N networks as we remove the worst-performing anchors each time we add a new ones, if we already have N anchors.
+Our expansion is limited to exactly N networks as we remove the worst-performing anchors each time we add new ones.
 N is a hyperparamter that depends on the continual learning task.
-In our application, we set $N=2$.
-Higher N values likely leads to better performance but also cause higher computational cost for training.
+In our main results, we set $N=2$.
+We further analyze expansion size and timing (subtask vs main-task expansion) in the ablation study.

 CDE maintains the current anchors set composed of the weight vectors $\{ \theta_1, \ldots, \theta_N \}$ that delineate the optimal Q-functions for previously encountered tasks.

-Upon the introduction of a new task, denoted as $k+1$, the models creates a preliminary new subspace $\Theta_{j+1}$.
+Upon the introduction of a new task or subtask, denoted as $k+1$, the models creates a preliminary new subspace $\Theta_{j+1}$.
 We initialize the weights of the new Q-function network as follows:

 where $\omega_i$ is the coefficient of each previous anchor.
 To mitigate catastrophic forgetting of previous tasks, the weights $\{ \theta_1, \ldots, \theta_N \}$ of the previous subspaces are refined using an EWC regularized loss.
 The anchor $\theta_{j+1}$ for the new subspace is optimized with rational adaptive activations to enhance plasticity and accelerate the adaptation process.